ktafakkori/ktafakkori.github.io/_posts/2022-07-27-optimization-packages-in-python-list.markdown

   - Python
 author:
   - Keivan Tafakkori
-image: "/images/interface-solvers.png"
+image: "/images/or-packages.png"
 comments: true
 ---

-{% include update.html %}
+{% include note.html content="The list was updated on August 18, 2022." %}

 {% include important.html content="If you know a specific package, which is missing, you may either contact me or comment here." %}